 Sports: Basketball, baseball, football, hockey, soccer, softball, volleyball, wrestling

-The Sanford Pentagon is the cornerstone of the Sanford Complex, totaling 160,000 square feet for various sports.
-This large venue can house nine basketball or volleyball courts.
-The Pentagon’s heritage court features designs inspired by the 1950s/1960s and seats 3,250.
+The Sanford Pentagon is the center of the Sanford Complex, totaling 160,000 square feet for various sports.
+This venue houses nine basketball courts.
+The Pentagon’s heritage court features designs inspired by the 1950s/1960s.
 Among its other courts are two professional/college size and six high school regulation courts.
-Come out to the Pentagon for its highly competitive events throughout the year, including NCAA basketball and volleyball, Bellator MMA Fights, NBA D-League Sioux Falls Skyforce, and more.
-Additional amenities include state-of-the-art scoreboards, executive suites, locker rooms, and concessions.
+Come out to the Pentagon for its highly competitive events throughout the year, two of which are the NCAA DII Men’s Basketball Elite Eight and the Bellator MMA Fights.

 Sports: Basketball, baseball, volleyball, wrestling

 Aquatic athletes will love making a splash at the Midco Aquatic Center.
 Here, athletes can complete their laps in an Olympic size 50-meter pool, accompanied by four diving boards, a basketball hoop and a warm water pool for relaxing after the meet.
 Locker rooms are available to store all your belongings.
 Spectators will enjoy the game from the mezzanine, seating up to 500 people.
 When it’s not competition day, have some fun in the recreation pool, equipped with slides, a hoop, dumping bucket and more.
 Meeting rooms are also available for 30-80 people.
 Each is complete with AV assistance and a large screen TV, perfect for movie nights or catching your favorite professional athletes in action.